cave/uganoga/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have feature requests, feel free to submit an issue or pull request on [GitHub](https://github.com/<your-username>/uganoga).
+If you encounter any issues or have feature requests, well, that's not my problem :D

 ---

 ## License

-This package is open-source software licensed under the [MIT license](LICENSE).
+Do whatever you want to do...

 ---

 ## Acknowledgements

-- Inspired by the need for simple yet effective JavaScript obfuscation in modern Laravel projects.
-- Thanks to the Laravel community for their support and resources.
+- None.